-All moulding will be installed using nails and a hammer.
-Other tools you will need may include: a miter saw, finishing nailer, finishing nails and coping saw.
+All moulding is installed using nails and a hammer.
+Other tools needed may include a miter saw, finishing nailer, finishing nails and coping saw.
 Make sure you have a tape measure, level and pencil.
-Safety gear such as goggles and gloves are also a good idea.
+Safety gear such as goggles and gloves is also recommended.

 Moulding and trim can be made from many materials, including foam, polyurethane and rubber.
 Wood is the most popular moulding material.

-The material you choose will depend on your home style and budget.
+The material you choose depends on your home style and budget.